fitrianinasir/react-sortable-tree-to-tree/README.md

  How to use :
  - Clone this repository, use command : `git clone https://github.com/fitrianinasir/react-sortable-tree-to-tree`
- - Install all packages/modules, use command : `npm start`
+ - Install all packages/modules, use command : `npm install`
  - Run the project : `npm start`

 ###